5 Helpful Finance Excel Functions: NPV, IRR, and More

 Description: The IRR function estimates the internal rate of return for a series of cash flows.
 It is a key metric in financial decision-making, indicating the profitability of an investment.

-Example: Using the same cash flows of -$25,000 (initial investment), $10,000, $15,000, and $20,000, the IRR can be calculated with:
+Example: Let's assume we have cash flows of -$25,000 (initial investment), $10,000, $15,000, and $20,000.

-Where A1 through A4 contain the values: -25000, 10000, 15000, 20000.
+Where C4 through A7 contain the values: -25000, 10000, 15000, 20000.
 The result will be the annualized rate of return for the investment.

 3. PMT (Payment)